 Matt is proud to serve his community as the Chairman of the Kelowna Apple Triathlon Society, and as a Director of Brain Trust Canada.

-- Personal injury litigation including claims arising from motor vehicle accidents, medical malpractice, wrongful death, assault and sexual assault
+- Personal injury litigation including claims arising from motor vehicle collisions, assault, and sexual assaults.

 - Appeals before the Mental Health Review Panel

 - Criminal prosecution as agent for the Federal Crown.